petrurey/Evolutionary-Art-Web-App/README.md

 ### ⭐ fractalFunctions.js

 Contains all the fractal functions.
-These are iterative functions that spawn one "fractal" shape.
+These are iterative functions that spawn "fractal-shapes" for circles, squares and polygons.

 ### ⭐ fractalInteraction.js

-Contains all the methods that are used to control the creation of fractals and handle all user interaction when it comes to drawing fractals.
+Contains all the functions used between user, shape-fractal and trigonometric flower interaction and drawing.

 ### ⭐ mainArtPage.html

 Main page where the web app is run.
-Contains the canvas, button and input boxes.
+Contains the canvas, buttons and input forms.

-### ⭐ mainPortfolioPage.html

-Exploring having a main portfolio page that links to the web app.
-Work has not been pursued for this page and will eventually sit out of this specific project repository.

 ### ⭐ shapeInteractions.js

-All development regarding the improvement of user interaction with the app.
-This means moving away from buttons and text boxes and allowing the user to use the mouse to spawn shapes.
+Contains all the functions used between user and shape object interaction and drawing.

-### ⭐ shapeObjects.js
+### ⭐ sharedObjects.js

-The file containing the definitions for all the parent shape objects, functions on how to spawn them and interaction with the main HTML page.
+The file containing the functions for all the geometric shape objects, functions shared between shape, flower and shape-fractal drawing.

 ### ⭐ styleArtPage.css

 Main art page styling.

-### ⭐ stylePortfolioPage.css

-Portfolio page styling.